mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Repository Management with GIN Client.md

 ```
 gin create [<repository-name>] [<'repository description'>]
 ```
 The repository will be created locally on your computer.
+The new repository should contain a hidden folder .git that tracks local changes.
+%As a test, check if a hidden folder .git has been created inside your local repository.

 (doc-gin-client-find-repo)=
 ## Find a Repository